PyMoDAQ/PyMoDAQ/docs/src/modules/DAQ_Move.rst

 ------------

-This module when used as a standalone application has a UI in the form of a toolbar with several buttons and widgets allowing the actuator type selection and initialization |init| as well as the current value display and some other functionalities described below. :numref:`daq_move_gui_base` shows the minimal interface of the module (in order to take minimal place in the
+This module when used as a standalone application has a UI in the form of a toolbar with several buttons and widgets allowing the actuator type selection and initialization as well as the current value display and some other functionalities described below. :numref:`daq_move_gui_base` shows the minimal interface of the module (in order to take minimal place in the
 Dashboard)